t4th/cortex-m3-rtos/README.md

 - [x] function WaitForSingleObject
 - [x] Critical section: enter, leave
 - [ ] way to map HW interrupts to events

+### Not implemented (for now)
+- tasks always run in Privileged Mode - code is prepared but it is not needed for now

 ### Other
 * build and simulated via keil uvision